resurfaceio/azure-eh/README.md

 * docker
 * docker-compose
-* an Azure subscription might be required in order to use Azure Event Hubs
+* an Azure subscription might be required in order to use Azure Event Hubs and Azure API Management

 ## Ports Used